Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Introduction

-Early explorations in constructing quantum-secured blockchains relied on the seminal BB84 protocol to establish secure channels\cite{kiktenko2018quantum,reddy2025quantum}.
-While BB84 offers theoretical Information-Theoretic Security (ITS) rooted in the no-cloning theorem, its application to distributed ledger systems faces fundamental practical limitations.
-First, owing to the lack of ideal single-photon sources, practical implementations utilizing weak coherent pulses are vulnerable to photon-number-splitting (PNS) attacks\cite{gottesman2004security,pns1,brassard2000limitations,makarov2009controlling,lydersen2010hacking}.
-Second, BB84 is inherently ill-suited for scalable networks; its point-to-point architecture necessitates a quadratic increase in quantum channels ($\mathrm{O}(N^{2})$) for an $N$-node network.
-Furthermore, the secret key rate of BB84 decays exponentially with transmission distance, severely restricting both the geographical reach and the transaction throughput required by contemporary blockchain workloads\cite{PLOB}.
+To counter the threats of quantum computing and achieve information-theoretic authentication without relying on vulnerable digital signatures, initial quantum blockchains utilized the BB84 protocol to distribute symmetric keys~\cite{kiktenko2018quantum,reddy2025quantum}.
+While these keys enable unconditionally secure message authentication rooted in the no-cloning theorem, the application of BB84 to distributed ledger systems faces practical limitations.
+Owing to the lack of ideal single-photon sources, a feasible implementation with weak coherent pulses seems vulnerable to photon-number-splitting (PNS) attacks~\cite{gottesman2004security,pns1,brassard2000limitations,makarov2009controlling,lydersen2010hacking}.
+Besides, the BB84 protocol is inherently ill-suited for scalable networks, as its point-to-point architecture necessitates a quadratic $\mathrm{O}(N^{2})$ increase in quantum links for an $N$-node network~\cite{PLOB}.
+Additionally, the secret key rate decays exponentially with transmission distance, making it difficult to sustain the massive key consumption required by high-frequency consensus voting.

-In contrast, the Twin-Field Quantum Key Distribution (TF-QKD) protocol offers a solution that extends the scalability of quantum networks\cite{tfqkd}.
-First, regarding security, TF-QKD adopts a measurement-device-independent\cite{mdiqkd} (MDI) architecture where single-photon interference occurs at an untrusted central relay.
-This design renders the system immune to all detector-side channel attacks, allowing the relay to remain untrusted without compromising key security.
-Second, in terms of performance, TF-QKD overcomes the fundamental linear rate-loss limit\cite{PLOB}(Pirandola-Laurenza-Ottaviani-Banchi bound, PLOB) inherent to point-to-point protocols.
-By enabling the secret key rate to scale with the square root of the channel transmittance ($\mathrm{O}(\sqrt{\eta})$), it supports high-rate key generation over inter-city distances.
-Crucially, this architecture naturally facilitates a scalable star-shaped topology.
-Unlike the mesh networks required by BB84, TF-QKD connects multiple users via a single central node, significantly reducing the infrastructure complexity ($\mathrm{O(N)}$ links) and making it intrinsically suitable for large-scale, geographically distributed consortium blockchains.
+Fortunately, the twin-field (TF) QKD protocol offers a potential solution that extends the scalability of quantum networks~\cite{tfqkd}.
+Regarding the practical security of the TF-QKD system, it adopts a measurement-device-independent (MDI) structure, whereas the single-photon interference occurs at an untrusted central relay~\cite{mdiqkd}.
+This kind of structure renders the system immune to all detector-side channel attacks, allowing the relay to remain untrusted without compromising the practical security of the physical system.
+Intriguingly, it overcomes the fundamental linear rate-loss limit (Pirandola-Laurenza-Ottaviani-Banchi bound, PLOB) inherent to point-to-point protocols~\cite{PLOB}.
+By enabling the secret key rate to scale with the square root of the channel transmittance, the TF-QKD protocol supports the high-rate key generation over inter-city distances.
+As consequence, this architecture facilitates a scalable star-shaped topology, ascribed to an fact that it can connect multiple users via a single central node, reducing the infrastructure complexity and making it intrinsically suitable for large-scale geographically distributed blockchains.